Skip to content

 Configuring your installation

-The Helm charts for the Kubescape Operator support coarse and fine grained control of configuration of many
+The Helm charts for the Kubescape Operator offer both broad and detailed configuration options.

 Enabling capabilities